diannamcallister/CommunityHelp/README.md

 ### Admin Users Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/UsersPage/admin_users_page.png" width="400" height="250" />

-* Access User Page by "/AdminUserPage"
+* Access User Page by "Users" on the navigation bar
 * If you click on the "learn more" button on the user cards, you will be taken to that users profile page
 * If you click on the user icon, username or user rating (stars) in the users list, you will also be taken to the users profile page
 * If you click on the "x" button you will remove that users from the list or that card from the page